Questions and Answers about SB 721 and SB 326 – California’s Balcony & Deck Inspection Laws

 – “Load-bearing components” means those components that extend beyond the exterior walls of the building to deliver structural loads to the building from decks, balconies, stairways, walkways, and their railings, that have a walking surface elevated more than six feet above ground level, that are designed for human occupancy or use, and that are supported in whole or in substantial part by wood or wood-based products.

 In short, SB 326 definition expands on SB 721’s definition to include “associated waterproofing systems.”

-With the development of building codes and laws in the past century, building safety has become ubiquitous in the United States.
+The development of building codes and laws in the past century has helped make safe buildings nearly ubiquitous in the United States.
 Most of the public assumes that buildings are safe.
-That assumption today is hardly challenged unless there are very clear signs that part of the building is in decay or disrepair.
+That assumption is hardly challenged unless a major event occurred (such as an earthquake) or there are very clear signs that part of the building is in decay or disrepair.

-However, there are parts of a building that regularly continue to have documented failures that cause injury to occupants: balconies, decks, porches, and stairs.
+However, some parts of a building continue to regularly have documented failures that cause injury to occupants: balconies, decks, porches, and stairs.
 According to the statistics compiled by Consumer Product Safety Commission, structures such as balconies and decks failures have caused thousands of injuries per year (recorded by emergency room visits).

-In California, the event that made this reoccurring issue too big to ignore was the Berkeley Balcony Collapse in 2015.
-The tragedy that led to six deaths and seven injuries prompted action by the city and state.
+In California, the Berkeley Balcony Collapse in 2015 made this issue too big to ignore.
+That tragedy that led to six deaths and seven injuries prompted action by the city and state.
 The forensic investigations into the causes revealed the inherent risks of wood-framed cantilevered balconies, which apply to other similar raised load-bearing structures.